amejiarosario/amejiarosario.github.io/source/_posts/2018-05-25-Data-Structures-Time-Complexity-for-Beginners-Arrays-HashMaps-Linked-Lists-Stacks-Queues-tutorial.md

   stack.pop(); // a
 ```

-The first in (`a`) as the last to get out.
-We can also implement stack using a linked list instead of an array.
+The first element in (`a`) is the last to get out.
+We can also implement Stack using a linked list instead of an array.
 The runtime will be the same.

 That's all!